Cultural Studies, BA

 36 credits total, including 15 credits in the Cultural Studies core (Introduction to Cultural Studies, Cultural Theories, Methods of Inquiry in Cultural Studies, Critical Issues in Cultural Studies, Capstone Project in Cultural Studies) and 21 credits in your chosen concentration (Literary Studies, Media and Popular Culture Studies, or Urban Studies).

-For more information about courses, visit the course catalog.
+For more information about courses and to download four-year plans, visit the catalog.

 As the cultural studies field is so wide ranging, a major in Cultural Studies opens many possible career options for our alumni.
 With the skills developed in the program for thinking deeply and writing compellingly about contemporary culture, Cultural Studies alumni are prepared to engage a wide range of careers, from community activism and organizing and teaching to documentary film production and research.
 Many alumni from our program have gone on to graduate school in an array of different fields, including African-American studies, anthropology, linguistics, psychology, sociology, and women’s and gender studies, among others.

 The Cultural Studies faculty is an accomplished group of scholars.
 Their research into contemporary culture crosses traditional disciplinary borders, reflecting the breadth and diversity of Cultural Studies as a field of inquiry.
 Our faculty hail from a range of academic disciplines, including English, film studies, history, humanities, philosophy, and political science, among others.
 Your professors’ own compelling research interests infuse their teaching in ways that illuminate the culture around you.